2mol/juricho.me/content/_index.md

 [**Divorce rate calculator**](https://2mol.gitlab.io/urechner) - Prototype tool for calculating divorce outcomes under Swiss law.
 Built to expose complex rules via a simple UI, and to provide legal documentation to each of the inputs.
 I re-learned the lesson that [your biggest competitor is a spreadsheet](https://grid.is/blog/your-biggest-competitor-is-a-spreadsheet).

 A long time ago I studied math and wrote a Master's thesis in number theory on hyperelliptic curves ([pdf here](/files/masterarbeit-hyperelliptic_curves-juri.pdf)) under the great [David Masser](https://en.wikipedia.org/wiki/David_Masser).
-Check it out, it has imagesm and I even managed to prove something new!
+Check it out, it has images, and I even managed to prove something new!
 I'm still proud of it, although I can't claim to still understand my own proofs.

 ## Posts